Screenshot Automation

 Automated screenshots can be used to verify the visual appearance and layout of an application under different scenarios (e.g. different languages, locales, orientations, device types etc.)

-For more information see under our article.
+For more information see Screenshot Comparisons under our Writing Tests article.

 Apple AppStore and Google PlayStore Submissions